Higher Order Automatic Differentiation of Higher Order Functions: Categorical analysis of (higher-order) forward AD and its correctness

 This section has three parts.
 First, we give a categorical account of the functoriality of AD (Ex.~\ref{ex:canonical-fwd}).
-Then we introduce our gluing construction, and relate it to the correctness of AD~(dgm.~(\ref{dgm:gluing})).
-Finally, we state and prove a correctness theorem for all first order types by considering a category of manifolds~(Th.~\ref{thm:fwd-cor-full}).
+Then we introduce our gluing construction, and relate it to the correctness of AD (diagram~\ref{dgm:gluing}).
+Finally, we state and prove a correctness theorem for all first-order types by considering a category of manifolds~(Theorem~\ref{thm:fwd-cor-full}).